podyssea/Chatbot/client/README.md

 ## Running Cypress Tests

-First navigate to the `clinet` directory
+First navigate to the `client` directory

 To install cypress run the following command
 ```